| Overview | Group | Tree | Graph | Index | Concepts |

 Its behavior varies slightly, depending on the class of its arguments.

-the possible set to the required set of var
+the possible set to the required set of var.
+The added element

 the values are tried in ascending order when the values are integers.
 If failure occurs, the element